star45ter/ArduinoGauges/README.md

 The code is really messy and not optimised as I did it in one day.

+the essai_global.ino file is very laggy and isn't really usefull

 The wiring is in the BLUEPRINT.png file